Cole rocked as Yanks lose ground in 11-1 loss to Indians - WHIZ News

 New York dropped 1 1/2 games behind Toronto for the second AL wild card and 2 1/2 games back of wild card leader Boston with 12 games left.

+“Just couldn’t get that out, couldn’t get that third out and couldn’t get the ball off the bat, I guess,” Cole said.
+“It wasn’t falling our way but at the same time it’s September.
+It’s a crucial game and that was too many runs to come back from.”

-Harold Ramirez hit a pair of two-run singles and drove in a career-high four runs before leaving with a right shoulder injury.
-Ramirez banged into the right-field wall in the third inning on a drive up Gio Urshela that hit the top of the fence and bounced over for a home run.
+Harold Ramírez hit a pair of two-run singles and drove in a career-high four runs before leaving as a precaution with a right shoulder injury.
+Ramírez banged into the right-field wall in the third inning on a drive Gio Urshela that hit the top of the fence and bounced over for a home run.

 José Ramírez hit his 35th homer, had four hits and reached five times for Cleveland, which scored double-digit runs for the third time in four games.

+“He’s such a good hitter,” Cleveland manager DeMarlo Hale said, “There’s a consistency to him.
+He will have ups and downs but he’s a big threat in the middle of the lineup.”

-The Yankees were outscored 22-4 in the final two games of a series against a team with a losing record and since a 13-game winning streak are 7-15 — tied with woeful Baltimore for the worst record in the AL over that span.
+The Yankees were outscored 22-4 in the final two games of a series against a team with a losing record,.
+New Yorl is 7-15 since a 13-game winning streak, tied with 102-loss Baltimore for the worst record in the AL over that span.

+It was the third time since 2016 New York allowed double-digit runs in consecutive games.

+“We got to do better than this,” manager Aaron Boone said.
+“That’s an awful couple of days out there,m and we got to get past it in a hurry and we got to play well.
+We got to go and play a complete game like we did Friday night, but we can’t do that every two, every three games.
+We got to play really good baseball if we’re even going to think about being where we want to be.”

-Cole (15-8) matched his 2021 high for earned runs and gae up 10 hits for the first time since June 30, 2017, with Pittsburgh.
-Cleveland went 5 for 11 against his four-seam fastball, and his ERA rose to 3.03 and the Yankees dropped to 15-13 in his starts this year.
+Cole (15-8) matched his 2021 high for earned runs and gave up 10 hits for the first time since June 30, 2017, with Pittsburgh.
+Cleveland went 5 for 11 against his four-seam fastball, his ERA rose to 3.03 and the Yankees dropped to 15-13 in his starts this year.

+“I was feeling really confident and good going into it, I would assume that we have a lot of true professionals who probably go about their business the same way,” Cole said.
+“With that said, it still sucks to lose.
+It still sucks to lose like this.
+It still sucks to like not really have a clear and concise answer for what the problem is so you can go ahead and fix it.”

 Cole was making his second start since cutting short an appearance because of a tight hamstring.
 He hit Bradley Zimmer near a knee with an 0-2 pitch leading off and gave up two-run hits to Harold Ramirez on soft contact, an opposite-field single down the first-base line in the first and a bloop that fell between center field Aaron Judge and left fielder Brett Gardner in a three-run third.